isomerpages/moe-rafflesgirlssch/_about-us/Vendors.md

 7.00am to 4.30pm during the school term.</p>
 <p>The stall may be required to operate during School Holidays, upon request
 by the school.
 The stall will operate at 2 Braddell Rise Singapore 318871.</p>
-<p>Successful applicants will be given a contract from Monday, 18 March 2024
+<p>Successful applicants will be given a contract from Monday, 24 June 2024
 to 31 December 2025.
 The contract is renewable on a yearly basis, subject to good performance.</p>
 <p><strong>Applicants must meet the following criteria:</strong>